What is fluoroscopy?

-If a catheter is placed, it will be removed after the procedure has been completed,
+If a catheter is placed, it will be removed after the procedure is finished,

-While fluoroscopy itself is not painful, the particular procedure being done may be
+Fluoroscopy itself is not painful, but the particular procedure being done may be

 painful, such as the injection into a joint or accessing of an artery or vein for

 angiography.
 In these cases, the radiologist will take all comfort measures possible,

 which could include local anesthesia (numbing medicines), conscious sedation (medicines

 to make you sleepy), or general anesthesia (medicines to put you into a deep sleep